Bayes Classifier

 Overview

-The Bayes classifier uses the Bayes Rule to utilize conditional probability to determine the most likely classification of a given data point.
+The Bayes classifier uses the Bayes Rule and conditional probabilities to determine the most likely classification of a given data point.

 Bayes Rule applied to Classification